DIY Professional-Quality Christmas Light Photos

 - Daylight or Cloud Cover: These settings will cause clear bulbs to appear as more of a warm white, and colors will be more saturated (richer, but possibly trending toward overly bright).
 Sky colors will tend to be more natural in hue.

-The Christmas lights will obviously be the primary subject of your photo.
+Tip #2: Feature the Lights, But Don't Ignore the SurroundingsWhen discussing how to take a photo of Christmas lights, it goes without saying that Christmas lights should always be the primary subject of your photo.
 But your picture will be much more interesting and appealing if it shows more than just the lights.
-Look for items that you can include in the shot that will add depth and drama to the photo, such as:
+Look for photo decorations you can include in the shot that will add depth and drama to the photo, such as:

-- The Sky: Angling your shot upwards so that it includes a significant portion of sky can add depth to your photo.
-And under certain conditions the sky can also add great drama to your photo, showing perhaps the remains of a brilliant sunset, or the moody effect of clouds, or the moon and a few bright stars.
+- The Sky: Angling your shot upwards so that it includes a significant portion of the sky can add depth to your photo.
+And under certain conditions, the sky can also add great drama to your photo, showing perhaps the remains of a brilliant sunset, or the moody effect of clouds, or the moon and a few bright stars.

 - Trees, Foliage, Lampposts, etc.: A massive oak; a snow-covered pine; a lamppost that casts an enchanting, accompanying glow.
 Survey the scene with a critical eye to see what you can include in the shot that will enhance the scene without upstaging the star of the show: the Christmas lights.